 2. Motives motivate to peak performance

 In order not to have to guess who can fill in which positions particularly well, who brings personal preferences and behavioral preferences, there is an instrument that has already proven itself: the Reiss Profile.
 Prof. Steven Reiss, motivational researcher at Ohio State University, describes in his theory the human personality based on 16 life motives.

 These include power, team orientation, curiosity, recognition, order, relationships and status.
-These intrinsic motives characterize the experience, thinking and action of man.
-After that, people direct their actions to satisfy their strong motivations.
-The individual motivational profile describes what motivating a person wants to achieve through his actions.
-An employee with green team orientation, relationship, and status motivations will bring the team's performance to the outside.
-This person is ideally suited as a "salesman" and could optimally support a team of thinkers and creatives.
+These intrinsic motifs shape people's experiences, thoughts and actions.
+After that, people base their actions on satisfying their strong motives.
+The individual motivation profile describes which motivation satisfaction a person wants to achieve through his actions.
+An employee with green team orientation, relationship and status motifs will convey the team's performance to the outside world.
+This person is ideally suited as a “salesperson” and could optimally support a team of thinkers and creative people.